 Is it any good?

-This is in the middle range for bad taste comedies, in both the bad taste and comedy categories.
+This is in the middle range for bad-taste comedies, in terms of both bad taste and comedy.
 There are a lot of gross jokes that are cheerfully politically incorrect but not as offensive as some of what is out there.
-They are not as stupid as some of what we've seen in recent movies, but they are not terrifically funny either.
-It falls somewhere between American Pie and Tom Green.
+They are not as stupid as some of what we've seen in recent movies, but they are not terrifically funny, either.
+Super Troopers falls somewhere between American Pie and Tom Green.

 No one in Broken Lizard has what anyone might deem star quality -- in those uniforms, they look more like they are auditioning for a local franchise for the Village People than like anyone who might know how to hold a radar gun on a speeding 18-wheeler.
 But director Jay Chandrasekhar and one or two of the others clearly have fun on screen and it occasionally reaches the audience.

-Families can talk about the humor here.
-Is it funny to see authority figures act like buffoons or is it worrisome?
-Or both?
+Families can talk about the humor in Super Troopers.
+Is it funny to see authority figures behaving like total fools?
+Why or why not?

 What other movies can you think of that make fun of authority figures?